visidlab/visidlab.github.io/_publications/2019_vast_origraph.md

 # Authors in the "database" can be used with just the key (lastname).
 Others can be written properly.
 authors:
-  - bigelow
+  - Alex Bigelow
-  - nobre
+  - Carolina Nobre
   - meyer
-  - lex
+  - Alexander Lex

 journal-short: VAST
 year: 2019